joakim/kay/README.md

 `<cell> <message with an (argument)>`

 The message is a line of text, having possibly several words and arguments, forming a pattern that is matched against (late/dynamic binding).
 For example:

 `console log 'hello, world'`

 This sends a `log 'hello, world'` message to the `console` cell, matching its `log (value)` receptor.

+Assignment is also a message, implicitly sent to the current cell (`self`):

+`foo: 42`

+This matches the `(key): (value)` receptor of the cell, setting the cell's `foo` slot to `42`.

 ### Operators